 During his second term as US Senator, Mac worked diligently in trying to secure Arizona’s Colorado River water rights.
 Though the Colorado River Compact had been created in 1922 to allocate the water from the river, Arizona had refused to sign it.
 With new legislation in motion to allocate water to Mexico, Arizona signed the compact in 1944.

-California was in competition with Arizona for the Colorado River waters and had a larger number of Representatives in the House due to its larger population.
+California was in competition with Arizona for Colorado River water and had more representatives in the House due to its larger population.
 In 1951, Mac reintroduced Senate Bill 75.
-It was again defeated in the House
+It was again defeated in the House.

 After Congress authorized a new GI Bill for Korean War veterans, Mac—who was now the Majority Leader—ushered in changes that, like its World War II predecessor, included education and loan benefits.